Medicine | Pre-Medicine

 Medicine/Pre-Medicine Internships Abroad

-International Medical Aid (IMA) is a not-for-profit organization that provides healthcare internships abroad for undergraduate students, medical students, medical residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
+International Medical Aid (IMA) is a not-for-profit organization founded at Johns Hopkins University that provides healthcare internships abroad for undergraduate students, medical students, medical residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
 In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to a variety of specialties in our medical elective and physician shadowing abroad programs.
-All of our programs also allow volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
+All of our programs also allow interns and volunteers the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
 Founded on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

 International Medical Aid (IMA) offers transformative, life-changing opportunities for doctors, medical residents, medical students, and pre-med undergraduates to work in busy international hospitals, mentored by our outstanding staff of dedicated physicians and other healthcare professionals.
 We collaborate with an extensive network of public and private hospitals to provide rewarding hands-on programs tailored to the specific skill sets and educational background of each volunteer.
 IMA strives to improve the health of underserved individuals in these regions through mobile medical clinics, public health education programs and first responder training.
 We take a holistic approach to care, collaborating with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of disease and illness.